ibm-cloud-docs/cis/ts-create-har.md

 ## How to generate a HAR file in Safari
 {: #har-safari}

-1. In Safari, first check to see if you have a "Develop" menu at the top of the screen.
+1. In Safari, first check to see if you have a "Develop" menu at the top of the page.
 If not, go to **Safari > Preferences > Advanced** and check "Show Develop Menu in menu bar".
 1. In Safari, go to the page within {{site.data.keyword.cis_short_notm}} where you are experiencing trouble.
 1. Navigate to **Develop > Show Web Inspector**.
     This menu option is not available until you browse somewhere beyond Safari's starting page.
 The Web Inspector opens as a docked panel at the bottom of Safari.